-Research and development outputs must be disseminated through extension.
+Research and development outputs must be disseminated or transferred through extension, or commercialized through spin-offs or other business models.
 The University shall develop, package and eventually extend appropriate technologies and other useful information to its service area in cooperation with the different units of the institution.
 This is materialized through seminars, training, community engagements and various approaches.
-In addition, as part of its information dissemination, the University also promotes publication and patenting of research outputs and provides subsequent incentives.
+In addition, as part of its information dissemination, the University also promotes publication and patenting of research outputs, provides subsequent incentives, and pushes for utilization and/or commercialization.